 Schwab rep: We have lots of ways to help.

 The Schwab rep walking down the hallway with the hospital admin responds to her question.

 Schwab rep: We can help you with that.

-The Schwab rep meeting with the financial consultant in his office under renovation answers his questions.
+The Schwab rep meeting with the blonde-haired man answers his question.

 Schwab rep: We are here to support you.

 The music swells as an aerial view of a suburban area appears.

 The husband and wife stand close together in front of their house.